masc-hoa/governing-documents/README.md

 ### Section 4.6. **Secretary**.

 The Secretary shall: keep the minutes of all meetings of the Unit Owners Association and of the Board of Directors; have charge of such books and papers as the Board may direct; give or cause to be given all notices required to be given by the Association; maintain a register setting forth the place to which all notices to unit owners and Mortgagees hereunder shall be delivered; and, in general, perform all the duties incident to the office of Secretary.
 Pursuant to section 55-79.93:1 of the Condominium Act, after the termination of the Declarant Control Period, the Secretary shall file any required annual report with the Virginia Real Estate Board and pay the required fee.
 The Secretary may delegate the responsibility to file to a managing agent.

 ### Section 4.7. **Treasurer**.

-- [ ] ...
+The Treasurer shall (together with the managing agent): be responsible for Unit Owners Association funds adn securities; keep full and accurate financial records and books of account showing all receipts and disbursements; prepare all required financial data; deposit all monies and other valuable effects in the name of the Board of Directors, the Association or the managing agent, in such depositories as may from time to tme be designated by the Board; and, in general, perform all the duties incident to the office of treasurer.
+The Treasurer shall ensure that the statements of account of the Association are reconciled no less than quarterly.

 ### Section 4.8. **Execution of Documents**.